 A printable weekly meal planner with space for making a grocery list is another useful template to have.
 It’s my favorite for planning dinners only.

 This design makes it super easy to get a grocery list together because you can jot down the ingredients you need as you’re planning your meals for the week.

 It has everything you need all in one place.
 There’s space for each day of the week and a large writing area where you can make your shopping list.

-And once you’re finished, grab some scissors and cut off your grocery list, and head to the store.
+Once you’re finished, grab some scissors cut off your grocery list, and head to the store.
 Or – open up your grocery shopping app if you’re like me.

 With this dinner menu for the week template, you also have the choice of printing a Sunday or a Monday start.